Contents

 How much you can transfer will depend on the card’s credit limit.

-2. Debt Consolidation Loan
+2. Personal Loan for Debt Consolidation

 Shop around for the best product, rate and term.
 Look out for interest rates and eligibility requirements.
 The loan terms you’re offered will depend on the amount of debt you have, your income and your credit scores.
 If you have good credit, use it to your advantage.
 The better your credit scores, the higher your chances of getting a great rate.

-PROS of a Debt Consolidation Loan👍
+PROS of a debt consolidation loan👍

-CONS of a Debt Consolidation Loan👎
+CONS of a debt consolidation loan👎

-3. Home Equity Loan or Line of Credit
+3. Home Equity Loan

 Do your research.
 Review closing costs, terms, your budget and any other important criteria a mortgage lender will examine before deciding on your approval.

-PROS of a Home Equity Loan or HELOC👍
+PROS of a HELOC👍

-CONS of a Home Equity Loan or HELOC👎
+CONS of a HELOC👎

-5. 401(k) Loan
+5. Retirement Account Loan

 If you don’t qualify for any of the other options and don’t want to work with a credit counselor, borrowing from a 401(k) loan is an option – but it should always be a last resort.